Managing the Data Resources in a Catalog

-- Select the Case Sensitive check box if you want Designer to distinguish between uppercase and lowercase characters when filtering.
+- Select the Case Sensitive checkbox if you want Designer to distinguish between uppercase and lowercase characters when filtering.

 - In the Select the elements to include in the view box, select the resource types you want to keep in the Catalog Manager resource tree.
-Select Select All/Deselect All to select/clear all the resource types.
+Select the Select All/Deselect All button to select/clear all the resource types.

-- Select OK to filter the resources.
+- Select the OK button to filter the resources.

 The filter result is the union of the resources that match the filter condition and the selected resource types.